 JALISSA: It’s difficult to say.
 I am in love with all my characters.
 I love Rosalinda!
 She’s on the path of self-discovery; she has to find out who she is and realize that casting her emotions aside to make everyone else happy is not healthy.
 She becomes self-confident and comfortable in her own skin, which is the message I wanted to send out to readers.
 I want people to feel empowered.

-CJ: Did you write yourself into the book?
-Which one of the characters is most like you?
+SLHLE: Did you write yourself into the book?
+If so, which one of the characters is most like you?

 JALISSA: I would say Rachel, Rosalinda's sister.
 She hides under a facade to keep everyone, even her family, away.
 She’s hurting on the inside and has no one to turn to.
 It takes some unfortunate circumstances for her to realize that she was never the person that society wanted her to be.
 Once she realizes that, she can grow.